djmattyg007/WebFramework/README.txt

   present.
 - URL generation.
 The plan is to hook into the Aura.Router module's URL generation features.
-- Cache.
-Currently there is no way to programmatically evict entries from the cache, and expiry times for cache entries are not actually used.

 Notes:
 - I've made the decision to only make translation available within views.
 I